numerica-ideas/community/docker/quickly-dockerizing-nodejs/README.md

 ## How to use 'docker init'?

-Using `docker init` is straightforward:
+Using `docker init` is straightforward, here are the steps to apply:

 1. **Install Docker:** Ensure you have Docker installed on your system.
 If not, head to the Docker website and follow the installation instructions for your platform.